andrzimin72/desktop-tutorial/README.md

 ### About the Author of Repository

 Hello everyone!
 Let me introduce myself before we start.
 I'm Andre Zimin - Data Scientist & ML Researcher.
 I'm open to new collaborations and are always willing to participate and contribute projects that are aimed towards the improvement of people's lives.
-I'd like improving an environments in which sustainable economy can take hold, elaborating infrastructures and services for development, modernizing technology and established a new economic and social dynamism our life.
+I'd like improving an environments in which sustainable economy can take hold, elaborating infrastructure access and services for human development, modernizing technology and established a new economic and social dynamism our life.

 ### Key Skills